Pedronplay/Pedronplay/README.md

-# Hi there, I'm Pedro Alves! 👋
+# Hello there, I'm Pedro Alves! 👋

 ## About Me